fontsizefive/rocketacademy.co/pages/faq.md

 2. If you already code and join Rocket, we may waive the [Coding Basics](https://www.rocketacademy.co/courses/basics) requirement depending on your experience.

 3. Many of our most successful graduates had coding experience prior to joining Rocket.
-[Coding Bootcamp](https://www.rocketacademy.co/courses/bootcamp) provided them with the conceptual foundations, interview prep, and professional network they needed to complete their career switch.<br><br><br>
+[Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp) provided them with the conceptual foundations, interview prep, and professional network they needed to complete their career switch.<br><br><br>

 #### Can I join Rocket's courses while working a full-time job?<br><br>

-1. [Coding Basics](https://www.rocketacademy.co/courses/basics) is Rocket’s introductory course and a pre-requisite for [Coding Bootcamp](https://www.rocketacademy.co/courses/bootcamp).
+1. [Coding Basics](https://www.rocketacademy.co/courses/basics) is Rocket’s introductory course and a pre-requisite for [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp).
 Basics is a part-time course, roughly 10 hours of work per week, and meets from 7-9pm on Tuesday evenings and 1-3pm on Saturday afternoons.

-2. [Coding Bootcamp](https://www.rocketacademy.co/courses/bootcamp) has both full-time and part-time options.
+2. [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp) has both full-time and part-time options.

-   1. Full-Time Bootcamp requires students to commit 10am-6pm Mon-Fri for 24 weeks.
+   1. Full-Time Bootcamp requires students to commit 10am-6pm SGT Mon-Fri for 24 weeks.
 We discourage working a full-time job while enrolled in the full-time Bootcamp.

-   2. Part-Time Bootcamp requires students to commit 7-9pm Mon and Wed evenings, and 10am-12pm Sat mornings, with roughly 20 hours of work per week for 48 weeks.
+   2. Part-Time Bootcamp requires students to commit 7.30-9.30pm SGT Mon and Wed evenings, and 10am-12pm SGT Sat mornings, with roughly 20 hours of work per week for 48 weeks.
       <br><br><br>

 #### How many classes can I miss?<br><br>